cscott-dev/Intune-Cookbook/Windows/Applications/_template/README.md

 -   Use [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview)
-    or something similar to test local installation prior to deployment. (**NOTE:** You will need to create a `%ProgramData%\Microsoft\IntuneManagementExtension\Logs` folder prior to installation for it to work).
+    or something similar to test local installation prior to deployment. (**NOTE:** You will need to create a `%ProgramData%\Microsoft\IntuneManagementExtension\Logs` folder prior to installation for it to work, due to the logging).